Palo Alto Medical Foundation

 Homophobia is directly related to both power and sexism.
 Sexism is the belief that men are superior to women, resulting in prejudice and discrimination towards women and femininity.
 Sexism systematically gives men more power than women.

-This is a broad statement, so let's examine a little how sexism works.
-Consider two things that are sometimes joked about or considered strange or unnatural: men doing housework and women being advanced scientists.
 The idea of men doing housework is made fun of because housework is considered "women's work," or beneath men.
 In general, however, men are thought to be capable of doing housework (or capable of learning to do housework).

-In contrast, the notion of women being advanced scientists is made fun of because of stereotypes that all women are unable to do advanced science.
-In general, women are (wrongly) thought to be incapable of being advanced scientists.
 While there are clear distinctions between advanced science and housework, jokes about these two things follow a clear pattern of sexism: tasks that women usually perform are seen as beneath men, and tasks that men usually perform are seen as above women.

-One consequence of this system, besides devaluing women, is creating strict gender roles.
-Gender roles are the behaviors that society thinks are appropriate for men and women.
 What's wrong with strict gender roles?
 In the context of homophobia, strict gender roles devalue homosexuality and bisexuality by saying that it is only appropriate for a woman to be sexually or romantically involved with a man and for a man to be sexually or romantically involved with a woman.
-This leads to a culture that privileges heterosexuality over homosexuality, a system known as heterosexism.

-How is heterosexuality privileged?
 Consider the following list, containing privileges that heterosexual people have simply by being heterosexual but that are often denied to homosexuals:

 • Publicly holding hands or displaying affection with someone you love without fearing for your safety

-• Bringing your significant other to a work, school or family gathering without having to worry about losing your job or alienating others
+• Bringing your significant other to a work, school, or family gathering without having to worry about losing your job or alienating others

 • Being able to marry someone you love